AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/post-a-slack-comment-as-an-update.md

    >
    >![](assets/slack-more-message-shortcuts.png)

 1. In the **[!UICONTROL Project, task or issue]** box, start typing the name of a project, task, or issue where you want to add the update then click the name of the project, task, or issue when it appears on the list.
-You must have access to view an object before it appears in the list.&nbsp;
+You must have access to view an object before it appears in the list.
-1. (Optional) In the **[!UICONTROL Include another user]** box, start typing the name of a user you can view that you want to include in your update, then click it when it appears on the list.&nbsp;
+1. (Optional) In the **[!UICONTROL Include another user]** box, start typing the name of a user you can view that you want to include in your update, then click it when it appears on the list.
 1. Click **[!UICONTROL Submit]**.

    A confirmation displays in [!DNL Slack] to notify you that your update was posted.

 1. (Optional) Click the name of the project, task, or issue where you posted the update to access it in [!DNL Workfront].

-   There is an indication in [!DNL Workfront] that the update originated in [!DNL Slack].&nbsp;
+   There is an indication in [!DNL Workfront] that the update originated in [!DNL Slack].

    ![](assets/slack-update-posted-from-slack-350x112.png)